 No, the PSR is required for each assessment type.
-This means that if several assessment tasks are submitted for an assessment type then one PSR is completed to reflect the students overall achievement for the assessment type.
+This means that if several assessment tasks are submitted for an assessment type only one PSR is completed to reflect the student's overall achievement for the assessment type.

-Do I submit my teachers pack online i.e. Learning and assessment plan (LAP) and assessment tasks sheets with my moderation materials?
+Do I submit my teachers pack i.e. Learning and Assessment Plan (LAP) and assessment tasks sheets with my moderation materials?

 - approved learning and assessment plan (LAP) and addendum if applicable,

 - a complete set of task sheets for each assessment type listed in the approved learning and assessment plan